A Musician's Portrait: Brandon Blake

 Biographical information about your career

 Brandon Blake has seen himself as a musician since he started to drum on his thigh at the age of five.
 At the age of thirteen he started playing bass guitar.
 A short time later he met his future wife Sabrina at Florida State University, with whom he played in a Balinese Gamelan orchestra.
 Brandon only met the Sansula after an all-changing accident happened ...
 It was July 25, 2013, when his life was about to change fundamentally - and was almost taken away from teaching at a Seattle pre-school as he was on his regular bicycle route home.
 A car raced towards him and hit him head-on.
 Life-threatening head injuries were the terrible result and Brandon was immediately put into an artificial coma.
-When he woke up the next day and was told what had happened.
-He was on an long, arduous path to recovery.
+When he woke up the next day and was told what had happened, he was on an long, arduous path to recovery.
 Broken ribs, an almost completely smashed face and, to make matters worse, a violent traumatic brain injury that required extreme treatment.
 Brandon underwent a full facial reconstruction and still has 7 titanium plates under his skin.
 After completing the operations, he was allowed to return home and deal with how to continue living with a brain injury.
-From now on specialists, neurologists and reconstructive surgeons accompanied his everyday life.
-Over 150 doctor's appointments, and many months later, Brandon had had a hard cure, consisting of neuro-treatments, reconstructive measures, and discussions related to his traumatic brain injury.
+From then on specialists, neurologists, and reconstructive surgeons accompanied his everyday life.
+Over 150 doctor's appointments and many months later, Brandon had had a hard cure, consisting of neuro-treatments, reconstructive measures, and discussions related to his traumatic brain injury.
 At that point, he was unable to continue his work as a preschool teacher - recovery and healing had become his full-time job.
 He quickly became an active member of the local brain injury community in Seattle and, through his positive outlook on life, helped those who suffered a similar ordeal.
 After two years, Brandon returned to the classroom.
 He hadn't lost his passion for helping others.
 In addition to teaching, he began to work in the "Brain Injury Community", where he now leads a group of young patients with brain injuries.
 "Those who were the first to be confronted with me after my accident kept telling me that it was unclear how I could survive with such head injuries.
-So if I am no longer here and yet I am, I call this the “bonus time life”.
+So if I'm no longer here and yet I am, I call this the “bonus time life”.
 Every day since, this stroke of fate has given me a new purpose and reward.
 The time with my students, with my wife, with friends, my cats ... and my Sansula!
 All this is bonus time and I don’t take it for granted.
-I am so happy to be here and to share my story with you. ”
+I am so happy to be here and to share my story with you.”